muggy8/improbable/have-and-havenot/dJTdszpJ.md

 She curled up around my leg and had a firm grip on me.

-I desperately tried to sake her off with no success.
+I desperately tried to shake her off with no success.

 Soon enough, she got a hold of my other leg.